 As we have noted in the service integration and management article, “the topic of supplier management” is more related to SIAM as it covers the entire service lifecycle.

 Therefore, SIAM extends beyond the typical incident, problem, and change management to encompass the entire service lifecycle.
-Its capabilities range from idea conception, demand management, to service portfolio management, and so on.
+Its capabilities range from idea conception, and demand management, to service portfolio management, etc.

-Organizations should outline their SIAM model with the following in mind in order to have sustainability:
+Organizations should outline their SIAM model with the following in mind to have sustainability:

 - Specify principles and policies